jwkblades/mule/README.md

 .mule
 -----
-A JSON array of REPO URLs.
+A JSON object of name to REPO URL key-value pairings.

 example.bag
 -----------